Transcytosis

 Transcytosis (also known as cytopempsis) is a type of transcellular transport in which various macromolecules are transported across the interior of a cell.
 Macromolecules are captured in vesicles on one side of the cell, drawn across the cell, and ejected on the other side.
 Examples of macromolecules transported include IgA, transferrin, and insulin.
 While transcytosis is most commonly observed in epithelial cells, the process is also present elsewhere.
-Blood capillaries are a well-known site for transcytosis, though it occurs in other cells, including neurons, osteoclasts and M cells of the intestine.
+Blood capillaries are a well-known site for transcytosis, though it occurs in other cells, including neurons, osteoclasts and microfold cells of the intestine.